Jabari Walker

-Jabari Dominic Walker (born July 30, 2002) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA), on a two-way contract with the Delaware Blue Coats of the NBA G League.
-He is the son of Samaki Walker.
+Jabari Dominic Walker (born July 30, 2002) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+He is the son of Samaki Walker and brother of University of California basketball player Sakima Walker.
 He played college basketball for the Colorado Buffaloes.
 He was named first-team All-Pac-12 as a sophomore with Colorado.
 He was drafted with the 57th pick in the 2022 NBA draft by the Portland Trail Blazers.

 Early life

 Walker played basketball for Campbell Hall School in Los Angeles, California, for three years.
 For his senior season, he transferred to AZ Compass Prep in Chandler, Arizona.
 As a senior, he averaged 13 points, 8 rebounds, and 1.5 blocks per game.
 Walker competed for Dream Vision on the Amateur Athletic Union circuit.
 He committed to playing college basketball for Colorado over offers from California and Saint Mary's.

 College career

 On January 14, 2021, Walker recorded 23 points and 11 rebounds in an 89–60 win over California.
 In February, he missed six games with a foot injury.
 On March 20, 2021, Walker scored a freshman season-high 24 points, shooting 5-of-5 from three-point range, in a 96–73 victory over Georgetown at the first round of the NCAA tournament.
 As a freshman, he averaged 7.6 points and 4.3 rebounds per game, earning Pac-12 All-Freshman Team honors.
 On January 25, 2022, Walker tied a career high with 24 points in an 82–78 win over Oregon.
 As a sophomore, he averaged 14.6 points and 9.4 rebounds per game and was named first-team All-Pac-12.
 On March 30, 2022, Walker declared for the 2022 NBA draft while maintaining his college eligibility.
 He later signed with an agent, forgoing his remaining eligibility.